Jacqueline Cabaj Awad

 Jacqueline Cabaj Awad (جاكلين كابي عوض; born 28 January 1996) is a Swedish tennis player.

-She has won nine singles and 13 doubles titles on the ITF Women's Circuit.
-On 18 September 2017, she achieved her best singles ranking of world No. 458.
-On 31 October 2022, she peaked at No. 247 in the WTA doubles rankings.
+She has won ten singles and 14 doubles titles on the ITF Women's Circuit.
+On 10 June 2024, she achieved her best singles ranking of world No. 387.
+On 31 October 2023, she peaked at No. 247 in the WTA doubles rankings.

 Cabaj Awad made her WTA Tour debut at the 2013 Swedish Open, having received a wildcard with Cornelia Lister into the doubles draw.
 They lost to Marina Melnikova and Ksenia Palkina in the first round.

-Playing for Sweden Billie Jean King Cup team, she has a win-loss record of 5–9.
+Playing for Sweden in the Billie Jean King Cup, she has posted a win-loss record of 9–16 (as of May 2024).